shoelace-style/shoelace/source/docs/tabs.md

 Tab sets can be created using the markup below.
 By default, Shoelace renders tabs as pills because they respond better than traditional tabs when rendered on smaller screens.

-Note the class names used for the main container, the tab navs, and the tab panes.
+Note the class names used for the main container, the tabs, and the tab panes.
 Also note that each tab links to its respective tab pane’s `id`.

-To disable a tab, add `disabled` to the appropriate tab nav.
+For initial rendering, make sure the appropriate tab and tab pane have the `active` class.

 ```html
 <div class="tabs">